mirko-verardo/md2sl_thesis_mv/README.md

     - supervisor memory was used to track the last generated parser but it could not be the best
         - maybe a middle one compiles and the last one not
         - conversation history should be enough, if not the code could easily be updated to track the last working parser
-- Supervisor and Validator doesn't need ReAct approach since they don't have tools to use
+- supervisor and validator doesn't need ReAct approach since they don't have tools to use
+    - so they do a single LLM call
 - let the user choose directly the followings:
     - file format to generate the parser for (PDF, JSON, HTML, etc...)
         - so test can be easily executed